whyismynamerudy/Planck/README.md

 # Planck
-The To-Do/Homework Planner app, Planck, that I created as the final project for my IB CS HL Internal Assessment
+The To-Do/Homework Planner app, Planck.

-This application was created for the purposes of an internal assessment for my high school diploma; as such, it was created in such a way as to adhere to the constraints placed upon those in the diploma programme.
-It has been uploaded to this repository as a way to track my improvement over time.
+This application was created to solve an issue faced by a close friend of mine who struggled with managing and prioritizing his time between his extracurriculars and his academics.
+In the process of developipg this application, I met up with my friend multiple times to extract client requirements, which I used to inform the features of this product.
+At each stage in development, I consulted my friend, got his feedback, and gave him updates to ensure the product was able to meet his needs.

-The MySQL database that was locally created and used during the development of this application is exported and included in this repository for completion - it will not be edited to work with an online database in the near future.
+The MySQL database that was locally created and used during the development of this application is exported and included in this repository for completion.

 To see a working version of the app, view the screenshots below: